 Chaffetz resigns at career pinnacle after years in spotlight

-There are 3 comments on the WAVE-TV Louisville story from 14 hrs ago, titled Chaffetz resigns at career pinnacle after years in spotlight.
-In it, WAVE-TV Louisville reports that:
+There are 3 comments on the KRISTV.COM Corpus Christi story from 22 hrs ago, titled Chaffetz resigns at career pinnacle after years in spotlight.
+In it, KRISTV.COM Corpus Christi reports that:

 Rep. Jason Chaffetz said Thursday that he will resign from Congress next month, a move that calls into quest... .
 U.S. Rep. Jason Chaffetz speaks with reporters at his home Thursday, May 18, 2017, in Alpine, Utah.